 3. Prata + DM Sans

 Prata is a serif typeface that belongs to the Didone classification (notice the similarities between Prata and Didot?)
-Prata’s unique feature is its teardrop shaped terminals, which create an elegant, feminine, and refined look.
+Prata’s distinguishing feature is its teardrop shaped terminals, which create an elegant, feminine, and refined look.
 DM Sans is a rounded, geometrical typeface that works well for body text due to its legibility.
 Taken together, this beautiful font pairing is modern, sophisticated, and a touch feminine.

 Perfect for: Fashion, Beauty, Editorial